centrifugal/protocol/definitions/readme.md

-This folder contains actual Centrifuge protocol Protobuf definitions.
+This folder contains the latest Centrifuge protocol Protobuf definitions.